-CHARLES FRED LINCOLN

-Professor of English Bible.
-For history see preceding page, Associated with the Seminary from its early days, Dr. Lincoln brings to the department of English Bible the rich background of missionary and business experience, years of association with leading Bible expositors of the country, and thorough education in arts and theology.
+CHARLES FRED LINCOLN Professor of English Bible.
+For history see preceding page.
+Associated with the Seminary from its early days, Dr. Lincoln brings to the department of English Bible the rich background of missionary and business experience, years of association with leading Bible expositors of the country, and thereiver adjunction in sets and theology.
+His fold of and thorough education in arts and theology.
 His field of study has been the distinctive character of the premillennial interpretation of the Scriptures.